James Weir: Kim Kardashian bikini selfie proves 'retro' accessory's comeback - NZ Herald

 But it's not just Kim.

-One year ago, this very column dedicated approximately 1,000 words to our very own Nicole Kidman, who was photographed rocking old-timey headphones.
+One year ago, this very column dedicated about 1000 words to our very own Nicole Kidman, who was photographed rocking old-timey headphones.
 She was up in Byron Bay, shooting one of those TV shows based on a Liane Moriarty book, when she was papped while out enjoying a light jog, with the white cord of her headphones flailing wildly in the breeze.

 It was concerning.
 It looked like she was about to accidentally get tangled up in the rubber-coated electrical wire and trip.